 |Sharp rise in the number of concurrent SQL statements of a specific type||Cache penetration or suspicious calls can cause an unexpected rise in the number of concurrent SQL statements.|

 |SQL statements that cause data skew||During promotions, a large number of query requests can cause a slow system response.|

 |Tables that are not indexed||If tables are not indexed, a large number of SQL statements can cause a slow system response.|

 - In the left-side navigation pane, click Instance Sessions.
 For more information, see View the session statistics of an ApsaraDB RDS for MySQL instance.

 - On the Instance Sessions page, click SQL Throttling.

-- In the SQL Throttling dialog box, click Create.
+- In the upper-left corner of the SQL Throttling dialog box, click Create.

-- In the Configure SQL Throttling Rule dialog box, configure the parameters described in the following table.
-Then, click
+- In the Create SQL Throttling Rule dialog box, configure the parameters.
+Then, click Create.

 - After the SQL throttling rule is created, you can view the status of the rule in the

 list of throttling rules.
 Note If you want to disable or modify a throttling rule before the specified throttling duration expires, click Close or Edit in the Actions column.